Haj subsidy

 The Haj subsidy was a subsidy based on religion that was given to Hajj pilgrims by the Government of India in the form of discounted air fare so that a pilgrim could fly to Mecca for Hajj.
 The policy had always been controversial until it was abolished under the ruling of the Supreme Court of India.

 In the post-colonial era, the INC-led Government of India enacted the program in 1959 with the Hajj Act.
 The subsidy initially applied to Indian Muslim pilgrims traveling for religious reasons to Saudi Arabia, Syria, Iraq, Iran and Jordan by road and by sea.
 Expanded Haj subsidy started in 1954, as an idea initiated by the then government, with flights between Mumbai and Jeddah.
 Additional flight legs were added over the years, and since 1984, all Haj traffic has been shared by Air India and Saudia, the national carriers of India and Saudi Arabia.
 The monopoly of these airlines had proven the most contentious point of the subsidy, with some claiming that the real beneficiary is Air India as the subsidy is actually a discount on an overpriced air fare.
 In the past, the Haj board used to call for a bid to fly these Muslims to Mecca; for many years, Saudi Arabia (Saudi government owned airline) has been the lowest bidder.
-There were also requests by Muslims to withdraw subsidy, including from some Muslim members of the Parliament, since they believed it was unnecessary and provided poor quality service to the pilgrims.

 In May 2012, a Supreme Court of India bench, composed of Altamas Kabir and Ranjana Desai, ordered the government to end the practice by 2022.
 "We direct the Central government to progressively reduce the amount of subsidy so as to completely eliminate it within a period of 10 years from today," said a bench of Justices Aftab Alam and Ranjana P Desai.

 "The subsidy money may be more profitably used for uplift of the community in education and other indices of social development," said Justice Alam, who wrote the order.
 The court said it has no authority to speak on the minority community's behalf and that it would be presumptuous to tell the Muslims what was a good or bad religious practice even though it cited the Quran to say that haj pilgrimage was mandatory only for those who could afford the expenses for traveling, food and accommodation.

 In a Central Haj Committee meeting in November 2017, it was decided that Haj subsidy would be completely phased out by 2018 and that the funds would be used for educational programmes, especially for girls in minority communities.
 On 16 January 2018, the Union minister for minority affairs confirmed that the Haj subsidy had been ended and that its funding would be used for educating girls from minority communities.